make-all/tuya-local/README.md

 - Device id (uuid): this is the **hub's** device id
 - IP address or hostname: the **hub's** IP address or hostname
 - Local key: the **hub's** local key
-- Sub device id: the **acual device you want to control's** `node_id`.
+- Sub device id: the **actual device you want to control's** `node_id`.
 Note this `node_id` differs from the device id, you can find it with tinytuya as described below.

 ## Finding device ids and local keys with tinytuya